MBaldo83/StarteriOSMVVM/README.md

 Note: This is an early stage project in the experimentation phase, there are still quite a few rough edges!

+## System requirements

+1. Swift Toolchain (Swift 6.0+)
+2. Aider Chat CLI
+  * The project depends on Aider Chat for generating code through language model prompts.
+3. Bash Shell Environment
+  * The included build script is written in Bash.
+  * You’ll need a Unix-like shell (such as Bash on macOS or Linux, or WSL on Windows) to execute the script:
+4. Operating System and Developer Tools
+  * macOS Users: Ensure that you have installed Xcode or the Xcode Command Line Tools.
+This is required not only for building the Swift code but also if you plan to run the companion iOS demo app.
+  * Linux Users: Confirm that you have the appropriate build tools and the Swift compiler set up on your system.
+  * Windows Users: Although Swift is primarily developed for macOS and Linux, if you’re on Windows, using the Windows Subsystem for Linux (WSL) can serve as a viable alternative.
+5. Network Connectivity
+  * Since the project interacts with a language model via Aider Chat, you’ll likely need a working internet connection.
+  * Ensure that any required API access for the LLM is not blocked by network restrictions.

 ## Installation

 Install Aider Chat following instructions [here](https://aider.chat/docs/install.html).